kalgynirae/lumeh.org/pages/wiki/python/local-variable.md

 the whole function, it is best practice to put them at the very top of the function.

-## UnboundLocalError
+### UnboundLocalError

 `UnboundLocalError` means that your code tried to *use* a variable before any value was assigned to it.
-It's just like `NameError` but for local variables.
+It’s just like `NameError` but for local variables.

 <figure class=example>